 Click on the button to view our Birthday Party options — from canoeing to forest games to catching bugs!

 Day off from school?
 Spend it outside!
 Montana Audubon Center break camps are built on the same structure as our summer camps: plenty of adventure and exploration in a safe, fun outdoor environment.
 All camps are held on-site at the Center and adjacent public lands and trails.
 Programming is diverse and educationally relevant.
-Back-t0-back camps or those that bookend a weekend are designed for students to attend one OR all in the series.
+Back-to-back camps or those that bookend a weekend are designed for students to attend one OR all in the series.
+All-day sessions are 8:00 – 3:00 (pack a lunch!)

 October 19/20, Nov 2-3 (1/2 day), Jan 15, Feb 9/12, March 29/30/2, April 9, May 4